 Tehama County employs two Tehama County Fire Prevention / Life Safety Inspectors, who are partially funded by Title 3.
-In 2023, these Inspectors completed over 4,000 inspections, drove nearly 22,000 miles, and logged more than 1,000 hours for inspections and public contacts per year.
+In 2024, these Inspectors completed 3,170 inspections, drove 18,723 miles, and logged 1,008 hours for inspections and public contacts per year.
 The Inspectors annually review approximately 400 plot plans for new construction projects within the unincorporated areas of Tehama County.